skrub-data/skrub/doc/modules/data_ops/ml_pipeline/applying_ml_estimators.rst

 2       0.0        0.0       1.0    1.5  2.0
 3       0.0        1.0       0.0    2.2  4.0

-It is also possible to apply a transformer to a subset of the columns:
+It is also possible to apply a transformer to a subset of the columns.
+The ``cols`` parameter can also use a skrub :ref:`selector <user_guide_selectors>` for finer grained control.
+Note that any column that is not selected is passed through unchanged, like below:

 >>> vectorized_orders = orders.skb.apply(
 ...     skrub.StringEncoder(n_components=3), cols="item"